GovTechSG/ship-hats-overview/subscription.md

 #### 5. Can I add-on or scale-down tools or resources bundled along with my subscription?

 Yes.
 Subscription Administrator may add-on additional tools or resources any time and scale-down newly added tools after the Minimum Commitment Period<sup>iii</sup>.
+Agency can scale up requirement at any point of time.
 To add on or scale-down the newly added tools, Subscription Administrator can raise a [service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11){:target="_blank"}<sup>ii</sup>.

 For example, if TEAM tier was provisioned on 1 February 2021 and later you identify a need to have a total of 40 users, 400 shared agent hours and six applications to be scanned for vulnerabilities.
 In this case, you may add on 2 sets of eight users, 100 shared agent hours and two more apps to your subscription anytime.
 To remove these add-ons, Subscription Administrator can raise a service request after 1 August 2021.